Create a Patio Bowl Pond

 Stunning tall variety with glossy arrow-shaped leaves and large white flowers in summer that look like white candle-flames with a yellow spathe (central structure within the flower).
 Feature often at the RHS Chelsea Flower Show.

-Pale and elegant with perfectly shaped blooms, this small-flowered water lily is a classic addition to your garden pond.
-Helvola stays compact and easy to manage so it is also superb for a tub or barrel pond.
+Bright and elegant with perfectly shaped blooms, this small-flowered water lily is a classic addition to your garden pond.
+Rubra stays compact and easy to manage so it is also superb for a tub or barrel pond.

 How to… create this water-feature